 Show you can pay the rent (and have good payment history)

 Prove you have good financials

-You don’t need to have rented recently (or at all) to provide proof of regular payments and managing your money.
+You don’t need to have rented recently (or at all) to provide proof of regular payments and that you can manage your money.
 Print out a bank statement that shows payments you have consistently made on a car loan, payment plan or mortgage.
-Even if the best option you have is payments made on your mobile plan, it still shows consistency of payment over time.
+Even if the best option you have is payments made on your mobile plan, it still shows payment consistency over time.
 An agent/landlord wants to know that you have good financial habits and will appreciate you going the extra mile to show them this.

 You might also like:

 – Rental applications: How long before I’m approved for a property?

 – Australia’s cheapest (and most expensive) suburbs revealed

 – Your rental ledger – Why you should be asking for a copy

 A guarantor is someone who can back you up in the event something goes pear-shaped with your tenancy.
 In most cases, a guarantor will be your parents.
 They’ll need to complete an application form, provide identification and proof of income because they’ll be equally responsible for looking after the house and paying rent.
 If you decide to add a rental guarantor, mention on the lease that they won’t be living at the property.
 This could go a long way to improve your chances of application success.